Japan Summer Trip. Day 4: Takamatsu

 Meandering the stream party..

-This garden closed at 7pm during summer.
+This garden closed at 7 p.m. in the summer.
 We spent our short time in this beautiful garden that I would suggest a 2 hour visit with a lunch picnic would be the best.
 We exited through the north gate headed to ride JR Kitaguchi passing through the local neighborhood.

 Aaaa..
 Ice-cream shop